-Apple continues to improve iOS 10 with new features, security patches, and bug fixes but, iOS 10 problems continue to frustrate iOS 10.3.2 users and those on older versions of iOS 10.
+Apple continues to improve iOS 10 with new features, security patches, and bug fixes.
+The operating system is stable for many users but problems are frustrating iOS 10.3.2 and iOS 10.3.3 users and those on older versions of iOS 10.
 This shouldn’t come as much of a surprise.

 iOS updates, even updates that go through Apple’s beta process, are always riddled with problems.
 Problems with apps, services, and performance are extremely common.

 We don’t know when Apple will release its next iOS 10 update (iOS 10.3.3 could be the last update) so if you’re dealing with a problem on iOS 10.0, iOS 10.0.1, iOS 10.0.2, iOS 10.0.3, iOS 10.1, iOS 10.1.1, iOS 10.2, iOS 10.2.1, iOS 10.3, iOS 10.3.1, iOS 10.3.2, or iOS 10.3.3 you’re on your own for now.

 This guide will show you how to fix most common iOS 10 problems.
 If you’re noticing extreme battery drain, an issue with Bluetooth, or abnormal lag, take a look at our list before you schedule an appointment with an Apple Genius.

 The most common installation issue is one where the download/installation process gets stuck/frozen.
 A number of prospective iOS 10 users already encountered this problem and we expect the issue to be a problem throughout the iOS 10 update’s lifespan.